Bone broth is a soup containing bones from chicken, beef, pork or lamb and a fusion of vegetables, herbs and spices, all cooked together and simmered.

 Bone broth also contains iron, a strong element essential for all living beings.
 Iron deficiency can lead to anemia, which is relatively common in the United States.

 The prevalence of anemia among American men reaches 2% and 5% among women (22).

 Anemia is often accompanied with fatigue, pale skin, leg cramps, shortness of breath and rapid heartbeat.
 It can also lead to more serious conditions.

 Glycine, a component of bone broth, helps maintain healthy cholesterol levels.

 Glycine supplements are found to decrease total cholesterol levels as well as LDL-plus VLDL-cholesterol levels (25).

 Magnesium also promotes cardiovascular health.

-Magnesium intake enhances the heart metabolism, prevents the accumulation of calcium and the death of myocardial cells.
-Further, it reduces heart arrhythmias, boosts the vascular tone and lowers inflammation (25).
+Magnesium intake enhances the heart metabolism, prevents the accumulation of calcium, and limits the death of myocardial cells.
+Further, it reduces heart arrhythmias, boosts the vascular tone and lowers inflammation (26).

 Comfort foods, such as bone broth, have been shown to be associated with relationships.

-More specifically, the preparation and offering of comfort foods activate personal relationships, minimize loneliness and isolation and increase positive feelings among the persons involved (26).
+More specifically, the preparation and offering of comfort foods activate personal relationships, minimize loneliness and isolation, and increase positive feelings among the persons involved (27).